Merlin Holland

-Christopher Merlin Vyvyan Holland (born December 1945) is a British biographer and editor.
+Christopher Merlin Vyvyan Holland (born December 1945) is a British and Irish biographer and editor.
 He is the only grandchild of Oscar Wilde, whose life he has researched and written about extensively.

 Biography

-Born in London in December 1945, Christopher Merlin Vyvyan Holland is the son of the author Vyvyan Holland and his second wife, Thelma Besant.
+Born in London on December 18th 1945, Christopher Merlin Vyvyan Holland is the son of the author Vyvyan Holland and his second wife, Thelma Besant.
 He is the only grandchild of Oscar Wilde and Constance Lloyd.

-His mother Thelma was an Australian cosmetician who became the personal beauty adviser to Queen Elizabeth II for about 10 years from the mid-1940s.
+His mother, Thelma, was an Australian cosmetician who became the personal beauty adviser to Queen Elizabeth II for about 10 years from the mid-1940s.
 His paternal grandmother, Constance, changed her and her children's surname to Holland (an old family name) in 1895, after Wilde was convicted of homosexual acts and imprisoned, in order to gain some privacy from the scandal.